edfcbz/task-api-restful/README.md

 ## ⚙️ Documentation Swagger
 * 9 - Open browser and type: http://localhost:/swagger-ui.html (This url will open a page with and example for API use.

+## ⚙️ Cache Functionality
+* 10 - This RESTFul API has the cache implementation in all findAll() methods of the Control classes.
+For the implementation, Redis was used, which runs on localhost on port 6379 (default ) for installation and the necessary entries were made in the application.properties file, to inform Spring about the use of REDIS.
+To identify control classes that use caching functionality, look for the @Cacheable annotation in these classes and their methods.

 ## 🛠️ Building tools

 * Eclipse